Skip to content

 Frequently Asked Questions

-ZoneWire monitors the Dakota County Board and various city councils — including Lakeville, Eagan, and Apple Valley — for PUD approvals, comprehensive plan amendments, interim use permits, rezoning requests, and subdivision applications across Dakota County.
+The Dakota County Board and various city councils, including Lakeville, Eagan, and Apple Valley, are monitored by ZoneWire for PUD approvals, comprehensive plan amendments, interim use permits, rezoning requests, and subdivision applications across Dakota County.

 The Dakota County Board meets twice per month, and the cities of Lakeville, Eagan, and Apple Valley each hold council meetings biweekly.
 Combined, Dakota County jurisdictions generate multiple zoning-related meetings each month.